osamaqarem/drag-select/README.md

   }
   /**
    * Invoked on the JS thread whenever an item is tapped, but not added to selection.
-   *
-   * You may still wrap items with your own pressable while still using this callback to handle presses.
-This should be more convenient than managing button `disabled` state based on whether selection mode manually.
+   * You may still wrap items with your own pressable component while using this callback to handle the press event.
    */
   onItemPress?: (id: string, index: number) => void /**